 Money

-With all due consideration, I now bring about the most insidious prized possession of society.
+With all due consideration, I now bring about the most widespread illusion of society.
 And again, please keep in mind that I am not denying its existence, but rather its supposed connection to the Earth and our existence.

 “Money often costs too much.”